doublesecretagency/craft-notifier/docs/logging.md

 Maximum number of log events to retain.
 When this limit is exceeded, the oldest events will be dropped.
 Leave blank for no limit.

+:::tip Both rules apply
+If both `logRetentionDays` and `logRetentionRecords` are set, both rules will apply.
+Any log event that exceeds either maximum will be pruned.
+:::

 :::tip No cron required
 If either retention maximum is set, older log events will be pruned automatically as new ones are written.
-:::

-:::tip Both Rules Apply
-If both `logRetentionDays` and `logRetentionRecords` are set, both rules will apply.
-Any log event that exceeds either maximum will be pruned.
 :::

 ## Individual log events